-- Vaccinations prevent diseases that can be passed between animals and also from animals to people.
+- Vaccination prevents diseases that can be passed between animals and from animals to people.

-For most pets, vaccination is effective in preventing future disease or decreasing the severity clinical signs.
-It is important to follow the vaccination schedule provided by your veterinarian to reduce the possibility of a gap in protection.
+For most pets, vaccination is effective in preventing future disease—especially when vaccines are given as recommended, at the appropriate time points.
+After a pet has been fully vaccinated, only rarely will their immune system fail to fight off the disease.
+It’s important to follow the vaccination schedule recommended by your veterinarian to reduce the possibility of a gap in protection.

 Are there risks to vaccinating my pet?

-- Discomfort and local swelling at the vaccination site
+- Tenderness and swelling at the vaccination site

 - Mild fever

-- Sneezing, mild coughing, "snotty nose" or other respiratory signs may occur 2-5 days after your pet receives an intranasal vaccine
+For vaccines given in the nose (“intranasal” vaccines), sneezing, mild coughing, or other respiratory signs also may occur 2-5 days after vaccination.

-More serious, but less common side effects, such as allergic reactions, may occur within minutes to hours after vaccination.
-These reactions can be life-threatening and are medical emergencies.
-Seek veterinary care immediately if any of these signs develop:
+Allergic reactions, which may happen within a few minutes to hours after vaccination, are rare but can be life-threatening.
+Seek veterinary care immediately if you notice any of these signs:

 - Persistent vomiting or diarrhea

-Always inform your veterinarian if your pet has had prior reactions to any vaccine or medication.
-If in doubt, wait for 30-60 minutes following vaccination before taking your pet home.
+Always let your veterinarian know if your pet has had any prior reactions to any vaccine or medication.
+If you’re concerned that an allergic reaction may occur, wait in the veterinary clinic for 30-60 minutes after vaccination before taking your pet home.